Do you love your website?

 Long gone are the days when it was sufficient to just own a website.
 Users are way more savvy and picky these days, with all the information available, and so many brands and businesses competing for their attention.
 Hence, it’s imperative that you maintain and keep your website fresh and in line with recent design trends, technological advancements and search engine algorithms (if you care about SEO).

 Not sure whether your current website needs a facelift?
 Check out the following 11 reasons of why your website may need a revamp (listed in no particular order).
-And if you do realize that a new site is much needed, go ahead and enjoy $59 OFF any theme with the code “Dazzle59”.
+Also, make sure to check out our hot website deals, to get the best price on a new site design.

 Below we give you 11 reasons why you should update your site this year.

 Does everyone’s website look the same in your area?
 Be memorable, stand out and stay ahead of the competition.
 A new fresh look for your website can help with creating a lasting impression.
 Nothing shouts “successful, trendy business” more than a well polished site with fresh content.
 Make sure to stay ahead of the game this year, and give your clients & fans a reason to talk about your site & new galleries.
 It’s a great way to bringing new eyes to your site that could convert into clients for 2018-2019 seasons.

 This one should be straightforward.
 Your website promotes you 24/7 in the online world.
 If you’ve rebranded recently, if your photography style and aesthetics have changed and evolved throughout the past seasons – your website should reflect and advocate that change.
 Otherwise, you may be attracting the wrong type of clients, that are after your old type of work.
 Which brings us to reason #3.